S. Hitarth

 About me

-Research Interests
+Interests

 Specifying what one intends the program to do is much easier than actually implementing the program.
 Program synthesis involves automatically generating programs in a specific Domain Specific Language (DSL) that satisfies the given logical specifications.
+The synthesized program is guaranteed to be correct, by construction.

 A. Goharshady, S. Hitarth, F. Mohammadi, H. Motwani, Algebro-geometric Algorithms for Template-based Synthesis of Polynomial Programs (OOPSLA'23)

-Smart Contracts are programs (digital contracts) stored on a blockchain that are executed when certain conditions are met.
+Smart Contracts are programs (digital contracts) stored on a Blockchain that are executed when certain conditions are met.
 One of the interesting thing involved in executing a smart contract in Ethereum is the Gas usage, which is like the fee that one needs to pay to Ethereum for executing the smart contract.
-If one's smart contract needs more gas then they initially promised, then they lose their gas (read money) and the smart contract is terminated.
+If one's smart contract needs more gas then they initially promised, then they lose their gas (read money) and the execution is terminated.
 Therefore, estimating the upper bound on gas usage for a given smart contract has been an active area of research.

-The work is on getting better bounds on gas requirement for a wide class of smart contract by overapproximating them as polynomial programs.
+The work is on getting better bounds on gas requirement for a wide class of smart contract by over-approximating them as polynomial programs.

 In processing streaming data like that from hospital intensive care units which continuously generate data, the algorithm that process such data are required to make decision and give relevant output based on data in a given window.